appscot/sails-orientdb/CONTRIBUTING.md

 ### Try the latest version of waterline-orientdb

 Bugs in old versions of waterline-orientdb may have already been fixed.
 In order to avoid reporting known issues, make sure you are always testing against the latest build/source.
+Please follow these guidelines before reporting a bug:

+1. **Update to the latest version** &mdash; Check if you can reproduce the issue with the latest version from the `master` branch.

+2. **Use the Issues search** &mdash; check if the issue has already been reported.
+If it has been, please comment on the existing issue.

+3. **Provide a means to reproduce the problem** &mdash; Please provide as much details as possible, e.g. waterline-orientdb logs, and of course the steps to reproduce the problem.
+Ideally, submit an automated test such as those in the [test folder](https://github.com/appscot/waterline-orientdb/tree/master/test/integration-orientdb/tests).

 ### Report a bug

 Fill in a bug by creating a [new github issue](https://github.com/appscot/waterline-orientdb/issues/new).

+### Feature requests

+Please follow the bug guidelines above for feature requests, i.e. update to the latest version and search for existing issues before posting a new request.

 ## Tips For Submitting Code